platelminto/no-flame-hn/README.md

 - [x] Move comments threshold and ratio minimum to constants file.
 - [x] Move html stuff to separate folder.
 - [x] Add .css file that changes affected items.
-- [ ] Figure out how to style them.
+- [ ] Figure out how to style them more.
+- [ ] Separate controversial comments link and timestamp link styling.
+- [ ] Maybe keep 'click link' cursor, rather than it switching to just text cursor, and point to empty/doing nothing link.
 - [ ] Add tests.
 - [ ] Handle Ask/Show HNs differently (they tend to have more comments even when not controversial, driving the 'normal' ratio down).
 - [ ] Mess around with ratio/comments threshold.